-- You can change driver settings for any applications that you are currently running. - You can also change driver settings for existing application profiles and new application profiles you are adding and then save these settings.
+You can change driver settings for any applications that you are currently running.
+See "Changing Global Driver Settings" on page 101.

+You can also change driver settings for existing workstation application profiles and new application profiles you are adding and then save these settings.
+See "Modifying an Existing Application Profile" on page 103.